apache/apisix/doc/plugins/uri-blocker.md

 ## Disable Plugin

-When you want to disable the `uri blocklist` plugin, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately:
+When you want to disable the `uri blocker` plugin, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately: